Carney All Seasons Blog: Posts Tagged ‘Furnace Installation’

 Wednesday, January 18th, 2012

-Single-stage furnaces were considered to be an efficient heating system when they were manufactured, but compared to newer furnaces, they use up a lot more energy than they need to.
-Single-speed furnaces are designed to run at full capacity until the temperature inside the home reaches the thermostat setting.
-After they shut off, the home not only loses heat, but the furnace will also take longer and burn more fuel when it cycles on again.
+Single-stage furnaces were considered an efficient heating system when they were built, but compared to newer models, they can use more energy than necessary.
+Single-speed furnaces run at full capacity until your home reaches the thermostat setting.
+Once they shut off, your home begins to lose heat, and the furnace may need to work harder and burn more fuel when it starts up again.

-When shopping for a new furnace, keep in mind that the AFUE ratings for multispeed and variable-speed furnaces only determine the efficiency of the actual furnace.
-If you are upgrading your old, mid-efficiency furnace to a high-efficiency furnace, you should make sure that your Perkasie home is properly insulated and sealed.
-You could also consider upgrading any older doors and windows to more efficient double-paned ones, or you can also install storm doors and windows.
+If you’re comparing options for a new furnace, remember that AFUE ratings for multi-speed and variable-speed furnaces measure the efficiency of the furnace itself.
+If you’re replacing an older mid-efficiency system with a high-efficiency furnace, it’s also important to make sure your Perkasie home is properly insulated and sealed.
+You may also want to consider upgrading older doors and windows to more efficient double-pane options or adding storm doors and windows.

 Continue Reading